nathanonn/next-sololedger/notes/plan.md

         - Respect permissions:
             - Members and admins can view and manage vendors per current rules; adjust if you want merge to be admin-only.

-PHASE 4 – Accounts: Date-Range Balances & Click-Through
+PHASE 4 – Accounts: Date-Range Balances & Click-Through ✅ COMPLETED

-4.1 Backend: Account balances by date range
+4.1 Backend: Account balances by date range ✅
     - Create endpoint `GET /api/orgs/[orgSlug]/accounts/balances`:
         - Query params: `from`, `to` (required or default).
         - Auth: `requireMembership`.